Kingsbury Drive, Aspley, Nottingham NG8

 An unusual design, with a hyperbolic paraboloid roof and internal lighting influenced by major contemporary buildings such as the Commonwealth Institute and Coventry Cathedral.
 The church was built at the time of the Second Vatican Council, and reflects the influence of ideas about liturgy and design engendered by the Council.

-In penal times and into the 18th century Mass was said at Aspley Hall, home of the Willoughby family.
+In penal times and into the eighteenth century Mass was said at Aspley Hall, home of the Willoughby family.

 The church is basically square on plan and has a 70ft square timber hyperbolic paraboloid roof covered in felt and supported at the two low corners by cruciform reinforced concrete buttresses clad in black brick and stainless steel.
 The external walls consist of brick piers faced with hand made bricks, separated by tall narrow staggered lights providing rear light to the interior.
 The chief architectural influences seem to be the Commonwealth Institute in Kensington and Spence’s Coventry Cathedral, both opened in 1962.